Siobhan-C/Home_Sales/README.md

 Dear Reviewer / Grader:
-Please see the following submission: https://github.com/Siobhan-C/Home_Sales/
-- Specifically, see Home_Sales - backup - Final.ipynb.
-This was the most complete version I could generate....
+Please see the following submission: https://github.com/Siobhan-C/Home_Sales/ Specifically, see Home_Sales - backup - Final.ipynb.
+(This was the most complete version I could generate).

 Please note, there are errors within this code that I could not fix.
 I uninstalled and downloaded programs, restarted my computer multiple times, closed kernals, restarted kernals, dowloaded the materiak at least a half-dozen times, had multiple people attempt to help me, including a 2hour ticket at AskBCS, attempted to use Google Colab (didn't work) and other methods to trouble shoot (also to no avail) -- we could not figure out the issue.
 I've attached screen shots as examples.
 It seemed as if the more I worked on it, the worst it became.